-“Dark circles are the result of pooled blood underneath the skin.
-Because skin around the eye is very thin, almost transparent, blood pooled below this area can be visible and very noticeable.
-Dark circles can also be the result of fatigue or a side effect of aging.
-As we age, we lose subcutaneous fat, which can mask blueness below the surface of the skin; additionally, the shadows caused by the hollowness where there was once more fat can also appear as dark circles.
-Some people get dark circles as a result of hyperpigmentation triggered by chronic eye-rubbing, sun exposure, or simply genetics.”
+“Dark circles are the result of pooled blood underneath the skin,” explains Dr. Engelman.
+“Because skin around the eye is very thin and almost transparent, blood pooled below this area can be visible and very noticeable.
+Dark circles can also be the result of fatigue or a side effect of aging.”
+She also notes that dark circles can be a form of hyperpigmentation, often called periorbital hyperpigmentation, caused by chronic eye-rubbing, sun exposure or genetics.

-“You can also try thickening the surface of skin with prescription retinoid.
-If you have puffy eyes, cut out salt and alcohol, which can lead to water retention and exacerbate swelling.
+“You can also try thickening the surface of skin with a prescription retinoid,” adds Dr. Engelman.
+“If you have puffy eyes, cut out salt and alcohol, which can lead to water retention and exacerbate swelling.
 Sleep on an extra pillow to drain the fluid that can accumulate around the eyes when you’re lying down, and if you still notice puffiness in the morning, try a cold compress.”

 The Best Products for Treating Dark Under-Eye Circles

 To reduce the appearance of dark under-eye circles, we took Dr. Engelman’s advice and rounded up four products that will have you well on your way to brighter-looking eyes.